OpTHyLiC: an Optimised Tool for Hybrid Limits Computation: Notations and definitions

 \section{Notations and definitions}

-The following notations will be used throughout the document: \begin{itemize} \item $\mu$: signal strength, defined as the actual signal rate divided by a fixed reference signal rate value (such as obtained from a theoretical prediction); \item $\mup$: upper limit on the signal strength; \item $\nochan$: number of channels; \item $\scck$: event yield for signal process in channel $c$ ($c\in[1,\nochan]$) and bin $l$; \item $\scknom$: nominal event yield for signal process in channel $c$ and bin $l$; \item $\sigma_{cl}$: absolute statistical uncertainty for signal process in channel $c$ and bin $l$; \item $\bcik$: event yield for type $i$ background process in channel $c$ and bin $l$; \item $\bciknom$: nominal event yield for type $i$ background process in channel $c$ and bin $l$; \item $\bcknom=\sum\limits_{i\in\text{backgrounds}}\bciknom$: total nominal yield for background processes in channel $c$ and bin $l$; \item $\sigma_{cil}$: absolute statistical uncertainty for type $i$ background process in channel $c$ and bin $l$; \item $\nck$: event yield in channel $c$ and bin $l$; \item $\nobsck$: event yield actually observed in the data or the pseudo-data in channel $c$ and bin $l$. \end{itemize}
+The following notations will be used throughout the document: \begin{itemize} \item $\mu$: signal strength modifier, defined as the tested signal rate divided by a fixed reference signal rate value (such as obtained from a theoretical prediction); \item $\mup$: upper limit on the signal strength modifier; \item $\nochan$: number of channels; \item $\scck$: event yield for signal process in channel $c$ ($c\in[1,\nochan]$) and bin $\theta$; \item $\scknom$: nominal reference event yield for signal process in channel $c$ and bin $\theta$; \item $\sigma_{cl}$: absolute systematic uncertainty for signal process in channel $c$ and bin $\theta$, due to the finite size of the control sample; \item $\bcik$: event yield for type $i$ background process in channel $c$ and bin $\theta$; \item $\bciknom$: nominal event yield for type $i$ background process in channel $c$ and bin $\theta$; \item $\bcknom=\sum\limits_{i\in\mathrm{backgrounds}}\bciknom$: total nominal yield for background processes in channel $c$ and bin $\theta$; \item $\sigma_{ci\theta}$: absolute systematic uncertainty for type $i$ background process in channel $c$ and bin $\theta$, due to the finite size of the control sample; \item $\nck$: event yield in channel $c$ and bin $\theta$; \item $\nobsck$: event yield actually observed in the data or the pseudo-data in channel $c$ and bin $\theta$. \end{itemize}

 A channel corresponds to a region enriched in signal events (also called signal region).
 In the case of multi-bin experiments, the user must provide binned distributions (or histograms) for each channel, background and signal.
-Bins of these distributions are referred to by the index $l$.
+Bins of these distributions are referred to by the index $\theta$.
 For counting experiments, only yields for each background and signal in each channel are needed.
-In this case, the index $l$ is irrelevant and is discarded.
+In this case, the index $\theta$ is irrelevant and is discarded.